JibeBigo/postitapi/README.md

 A simple reload lose the changes for now.
 For the drag and drop, you can drop the content within the same note or another note.
 If you create another content below, the content will be stored through the mutation.
 If not, it will be back to the previous state.

-Enjoy the testing, I put an emphasis on design because I believe it's important too.

 ## Project setup